garret1317/make-softsub/README.md

 ASS is reccomended due to more accurate timing.

 New directories will be created in your current working directory by VideoSubFinder.

+Border for VideoSubFinder to detect in is hardcoded because I can't be asked to add a flag for it.